-has explained how Pakistan's "revisionist objectives towards India" have been "emboldened by its nuclear capabilities that can now deter Indian conventional and nuclear retaliation", allowing it to "more aggressively pursue these objectives against India with virtual impunity".
-It could be argued that Indian surgical strikes in 2016 and 2019 were a result of mounting frustration and a desire to punish such acts.
+threatening escalation to the nuclear level.
+For instance, more than one nuclear analyst has explained how Pakistan's "revisionist objectives towards India" have been "emboldened by its nuclear capabilities that can now deter Indian conventional and nuclear retaliation", allowing it to "more aggressively pursue these objectives against India with virtual impunity".
+14 It could be argued that Indian surgical strikes in 2016 and 2019 were a result of mounting frustration and a desire to punish such acts.
 Both Indian and Pakistani prime ministers escalated their rhetoric around the 2019 strike in Balakot, with Imran Khan explicitly evoking the spectre of nuclear war in the region.
-Its
+15

 The presence of terrorist actors in Southern Asia creates myriad risks that deserve attention.
 It is evident that Pakistan has worked to secure its nuclear infrastructure, including reportedly with the help of the United States.
-However, past attacks have occurred on sensitive military and nuclear establishments.
+However, past attacks have occurred on sensitive military and what some have alleged to be nuclear establishments.
 This continues to be a cause for concern in a State that has the acknowledged presence of terrorist organizations, given the attacks that Pakistan itself has suffered.
 In addition, any raising of nuclear risks as a strategy of deterrence entails actions in the service of credibility (interestingly, one analyst has drawn attention to a pattern in which nuclear threats are louder at the beginning or end of a crisis as compared to during it).
 The development of tactical nuclear weapons or the placement of nuclear-tipped missiles on surface ships and diesel-powered electric submarines, seen by Pakistan as a means of increasing deterrence or to ensure survivability of its nuclear forces, can be perceived by India as means to avert a conventional confrontation.
 This drives the risk of inadvertent use due to miscalculation or accident.